showell/elm-py/articles/AboutDict.md

 is an interesting, important piece of code in Elm's core library.

-In this article
-I do a deep dive on its implementation and discuss some other explorations related to Dict.

 The current version of Dict was primarily authored by Robin H Hansen.
 You may find his talk about [persistent collections](https://www.youtube.com/watch?v=mmiNobpx7eI&app=desktop) interesting.